Sorana Cîrstea: 2012: Ascent to top 30

 At the Barcelona Ladies Open, her first tournament on clay, Sorana was the 47th seed.
 In the first round, she beat Polona Hercog after she retired due to dizziness.
 Sorana defeated Lourdes Domínguez Lino in the second round.
 In quarterfinals, Cîrstea beat Olga Govortsova.
 She lost in her first semifinal of the tournament to Dominika Cibulková.
 In Stuttgart at the Porsche Tennis Grand Prix, Cîrstea lost in the first round to Anna Chakvetadze.
 At the Portugal Open, she lost in the first round to Silvia Soler Espinosa.
 At the Madrid Open, Sorana upset seventh seed Marion Bartoli in the first round before she lost to Anabel Medina Garrigues.
-At the Internazionali BNL d'Italia, Cîrstea defeated Jelena Janković in the first round and Sofia Arvidsson in the second before losing in three sets to Petra Kvitová.
+At the Internazionali d'Italia, Cîrstea defeated Jelena Janković in the first round and Sofia Arvidsson in the second before losing in three sets to Petra Kvitová.
 At Roland Garros, Sorana lost in the first round to Li Na.
 In doubles, she partnered with Ayumi Morita and they lost in first round to Pennetta/Schiavone due to Morita's retirement.

 Cîrstea began her grass-court season at the Birmingham Classic.
 As the No. 10 seed, she lost in the first round to qualifier Melanie Oudin.
 In doubles, Sorana partnered with Anne Keothavong and they lost in first round to Zhang Shuai/Zheng Jie.
 In Eastbourne at the Aegon International, Sorana lost in the first round to defending champion No. 4 seed, Marion Bartoli.
 At Wimbledon, Cîrstea defeated Pauline Parmentier in the first round.
 Sorana beat the 11th seed Li Na in the second round but lost to Maria Kirilenko.
 In doubles, Sorana and Ayumi Morita lost in the first round to Casey Dellacqua/Sam Stosur.
 She competed in the women's singles and the women's doubles (with Simona Halep) at the 2012 Summer Olympics, but was eliminated in round one in both events.

 At the Bank of the West Classic in San Jose, Sorana as the ninth seed beat Vania King and lucky loser Zheng Saisai.
 In the third round, she defeated third seed Dominika Cibulková, in three sets, but lost in the semifinals to Serena Williams.
 At the US Open, Cîrstea defeated 16th seed Sabine Lisicki, and in the second round, she lost to Anna Tatishvili in three sets.
 In Guangzhou, Cîrstea advanced to the semifinals before losing to Laura Robson.